MadameGrandma/github-slideshow/_posts/0000-01-02-MadameGrandma.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to MadameGrandma's slide!"
 ---
 This is my new text!
 Wozah!
-Use the left arrow to go back!
+This is my new slide!
+Wozah!